OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect.
-The card expands vertically to reveal more content when clicked.
-This effect is achieved using pure CSS, avoiding the need for JavaScript.
-We leverage CSS transitions and the `max-height` property to control the animation.
+This document details the creation of an expanding card effect using only CSS.
+No JavaScript is required.
+This effect involves a card that expands to reveal more content when hovered over.
+We'll use CSS transitions and transforms to achieve a smooth and visually appealing animation.

 **Description of the Styling:**

-The card consists of a container element with a fixed height.
-Inside, the content area has a `max-height` initially set to that same fixed height, effectively hiding overflow.
-On hover or click, the `max-height` is changed to a larger value, allowing the content to expand.
-CSS transitions smoothly animate this change.
+The card uses a simple layout with a container holding the front (summary) and back (detailed) content.
+The front is visible by default.
+On hover, we use CSS transitions to smoothly change the transform property, effectively "rotating" the back content into view while hiding the front.
+This creates a clean and intuitive expanding card interaction.

 **Full Code:**